List of bespectacled baseball players

 In baseball, players rarely wear spectacles, but some players played in the major leagues with glasses.
 For many years, wearing glasses while playing the sport was an embarrassment.
 Baseball talent scouts routinely rejected spectacled prospects on sight.
 The stigma had diminished by the early 1960s and by one estimate 20 percent of major league players wore glasses by the end of the 1970s.
 The development of shatter-resistant lenses in the latter half of the 1940s contributed to their acceptance.

 The first major-league player to wear spectacles was Will 'Whoop-La' White in 1878–86.
 Only pitchers dared wear glasses while playing until the early 1920s, when George 'Specs' Toporcer of the St. Louis Cardinals became the first outfielder to sport eyewear.
 Bespectacled pitchers are less rare as they have less need to field the ball.

-There are only three players in the Baseball Hall of Fame to have worn eyeglasses during play: Chick Hafey, Reggie Jackson, and Greg Maddux.
+There are only four players in the Baseball Hall of Fame to have worn eyeglasses during play: Chick Hafey, Reggie Jackson, Greg Maddux, and Dick Allen.
 Because his vision became so variable, Hafey was obliged to rotate among three different pairs of glasses.

-Dick Allen was posthumously voted to the Hall of Fame by the Veterans Committee in 2024.
-After his induction in 2025, he will be the fourth bespectacled player in the Hall of Fame.